 Low carb Amish chicken casserole is creamy, comfort food with just 3.6 net carbs per serving.
 A creamy sauce covers tender chunks of chicken, plump mushrooms, and small bite sized pieces of cauliflower.
 They’re the perfect stand in for the traditional noodles.
 Best of all it’s quick and easy!

-For this recipe you’ll need: olive oil, chicken breast, Tony Chachere’s Creole seasoning, raw cauliflower, baby portabella mushrooms, celery, onion, chicken stock, spinach, heavy cream, cream cheese
+For this recipe you’ll need: olive oil, chicken breast, Tony Chachere’s Creole seasoning, raw cauliflower, baby portabella mushrooms, celery, onion, chicken stock, spinach, heavy cream, and cream cheese.

 When I was a kid my dad was transferred from Dallas to Pennsylvania.
 I was a preschooler but I can vividly remember replacing my love for tacos with a love for that hearty Amish food.
 There were a couple of restaurants we went to regularly and the one thing I consistently ordered was the chicken and noodles.
 We always called chicken pot pie.